 With my path now hidden and the text flipped back over to its original side, here's my final result:

 Keep in mind that even though we've added the type to a path, Photoshop has not done anything fancy with the text itself.
 It's still just text, which means you can go back at any time and edit it, or completely change it if you need to.
 You can choose a different font, change its size or color, adjust the leading, kerning or tracking, the baseline shift, and anything else you can do with regular type!

 And there we have it!
 That's how to create type on a path in Photoshop!
-Check out our Photoshop Basics section for more great tutorials on working with text and type, plus layers, selections and other essential skills!
-Or, see below for more tutorials you may be interested in!
+Check out our Photoshop Basics section for more tutorials on working with text and type, plus layers, selections and other essential skills!